Community Engagement To Increase Immunization: What Have We Learnt?

 How do we reverse this fall and increase routine child immunization?
-This edition of the 3ie Evidence Dialogues will focus on what we know about increasing routine immunization of children in low- and middle-income countries through community engagement.
-The session will include a brief presentation of findings, including qualitative and cost-effectiveness findings, from a new systematic review.
-A panel discussion will then highlight how policymakers and health sector specialists can translate these approaches into practice as they catalyze action to ensure all children get all the shots they need.
+This edition of the 3ie Evidence Dialogues focused on what we know about increasing routine immunization of children in low- and middle-income countries through community engagement.
+The session included a brief presentation of findings, including qualitative and cost-effectiveness findings, from a new systematic review.
+A panel discussion highlighted how policymakers and health sector specialists can translate these approaches into practice as they catalyze action to ensure all children get all the shots they need.

 Lisa Menning, Department of Immunization, Vaccines and Biologicals, WHO

 Tove Ryman, Senior Program Officer, Bill & Melinda Gates Foundation;

 Sebastian Martinez, Director, Evaluation, 3ie

 Evidence Dialogues: How community engagement interventions can increase routine immunization

 Although the COVID-19 pandemic drew plenty of attention to the need for one specific vaccine, the disruptions it caused also exacerbated existing challenges in ensuring all the world’s children receive their shots.